Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-Up to now, we have studied the effects of the high-frequency forcing on the shear-layer close to the upper edge.
-A global change of the whole wake dynamics might be expected due to the variations of the shear growth.
-Within this context, we extend our analysis to the entire near wake flow by means of the largest PIV field of view.
-We report in figure~\ref{fig:Global_Wake_Nat_HF_15ms}(a) the cross-stream velocity fluctuations $\overline{v'v'}$ and the turbulent kinetic energy integrated across the wake:
+Up to now, we focused on the effects of high-frequency forcing on shear-layer deviation and its growth rate close to the edges of the model.
+A global change of the whole wake dynamics occurs due to the reduction of the shear growth, and an extension of our analysis to the entire recirculating flow appears necessary.
+We present in figure~\ref{fig:fig17}(a) the cross-stream velocity fluctuations $\overline{v'v'}$ and the turbulent kinetic energy integrated vertically across any selected region of the flow:

-These quantities are calculated for two regions around the top and the bottom shear-layers.
+Both quantities are shown in two regions around the top and the bottom shear-layers.
 Not only the reduction of $K$ is observed along the upper part, as reported before using time-resolved PIV, but also along the bottom development of the wake.
-Similar trends are obtained when $U_o=10\,\text{or}\,20\,\text{m}\text{s}^{\text{-}1}$.
-A more pronounced decrease of velocity fluctuations is confirmed for the lowest upstream velocity.
+Similar trends are obtained whatever the Reynolds number, but a more pronounced decrease of velocity fluctuations is confirmed for the lowest upstream velocity corresponding to ${Re_{H}}=2 \times 10^5$.

-Based on the results presented in $\S\,\,5$, the changes in cross-stream fluctuations is related to the entrained flow inside the wake.
-We evaluate its physical measure by displaying ${\mathcal{V}_{+}}$ and ${\mathcal{E}}$ in figure~\ref{fig:Global_Wake_Nat_HF_15ms}(b) at a Reynolds number ${Re_{H}}=3 \times 10^5$.
+The reduction of mixing along the shear-layers should lead to lower flow entrainment inside the recirculating zone.
+A physical measure of the entrained reverse flow represents the integral of $|\overline{v}|$ and the total kinetic energy along $y$ inside the domain $\Omega_{\overline{u}<0}$:

-When actuation is applied, a decrease of the cross-stream motions and the total kinetic energy of the reverse flow is observed.
-These effects are also confirmed by measurements when ${Re_{H}}=2\,\text{or}\,4 \times 10^5$ (not shown here for brevity).
-Interestingly, there is a decrease of ${\mathcal{V}_{+}}$ very close to the model's rear surface, highlighting a diminution of upward flow adjacent to the rear surface of the model and suggesting a decrease of the entire recirculating flow intensity inside the wake.
-Correspondingly, the total kinetic energy of the reverse flow presents a diminution along the entire bubble.

-It is important to remark that the analyzed quantities are computed in the symmetry plane of the wake and gives only an order of the real measure of the entrained flow, which in reality is three-dimensional.
-From the presented results, however, there is a a strong evidence that these quantities provides us crucial information about the wake entrainment.
+These quantities are displayed in figure~\ref{fig:fig17}(b) at Reynolds number ${Re_{H}}=3 \times 10^5$.
+Actuation leads to a decrease of the cross-stream motion and the total kinetic energy of the reverse flow.
+Similar behavior is measured at other Reynolds numbers.
+Close to the model, a decrease of ${\mathcal{V}_{+}}$ appears highlighting a diminution of the upward flow adjacent to the rear surface.
+This points to a decrease of the entire recirculating flow intensity, and, thus of the whole kinetic energy inside the bubble.
+It is important to remark that the analyzed quantities are computed in the symmetry plane of the wake which can only give an order of magnitude of the really entrained flow, since in reality it is three-dimensional.